-Participants: Thomas Corpetti, Étienne Mémin.
+Participants: Thomas Corpetti, Etienne Mémin.

 We have worked on a stochastic interpretation of the motion estimation problem.
-The usual optical flow constraint equation (that assumes that the points keeps their brightness along time), embedded for instance within a Lucas-Kanade estimator, can indeed be seen as the minimization of a stochastic process under some strong constraints (the luminance as a function of a stochastic process is a martingal with isotropic diffusion).
+The usual optical flow constraint equation (that assumes a conservation of the luminance along time), embedded for instance within a Lucas-Kanade estimator, can indeed be seen as the minimization of the variance of a stochastic process under some strong constraints (the luminance as a function of a stochastic process is a martingal with isotropic diffusion).
 This constraint can be relaxed by imposing weaker assumption on the luminance function and also in introducing anisotropic intensity-based uncertainty assumptions.
 The amplitude of these uncertainties are jointly computed with the unknown velocity at each point of the image grid.
 Different estimators have been designed depending on the various hypothesis assumed for the luminance function.
 The substitution of our new observation terms on a simple Lucas-Kanade estimator improves significantly the quality of the results (on the basis of optical flow datasets with ground truth available on the web) and leads to a local motion estimator without any parameters.
-We believe that the definition of a dense estimator based on the very same ideas will be very competitive.
+We believe that the definition of a dense estimator based on a similar idea is very promising.